This morning we backtracked on the Silver Trail, out to Stewart Crossing to

 3rd Avenue Complex, built in 1901 - Parks Canada site

-It was disappointing to learn that the Gaslight Follies (can-can girls) were no longer performing at the Palace Grand.
+It was disappointing that the Gaslight Follies were no longer performing at the Palace Grand.

 Palace Grand Theatre, built in 1899 - Parks Canada site

-Years ago, it was difficult to get tickets for the show and we thoroughly enjoyed the show we saw while sitting in our little private box on the second floor.
-It was a good time, and it was easy to imagine the "good old days" when the theatre would have been the going thing and busy with dance hall girls and miners hoping to trade some gold for a dance!
+Years ago, we thoroughly enjoyed the show we saw while sitting in our little private box on the second floor.
+It was a good time, and it was easy to imagine the "good old days" when the theatre would have been busy with dance hall girls and miners hoping to trade some gold for a dance!

 Interior of the Palace Grand Theatre in 2008